Reading-eScience-Centre/coverage-jsapi/Axis.md

 ### .dataType

-A URI describing the structure of the axis values, e.g. http://coveragejson.org/def#Tuple or http://coveragejson.org/def#Polygon.
+A URI describing the structure of the axis values, e.g. https://covjson.org/def/core#tuple or https://covjson.org/def/core#polygon.
 If undefined, then the axis values are assumed to be primitive (numbers or strings).

-### .components
+### .coordinates

-An array of component identifier strings where the order of components is defined by the data type.
-Each axis value can be referenced within the given components using reference systems (see [Domain](Domain.md)).
-If the axis has only a single component, then the component identifier is guaranteed to be equal to the axis identifier.
+An array of coordinate identifier strings where the order of coordinates is defined by the data type.
+Each axis value can be referenced within the given coordinates using reference systems (see [Domain](Domain.md)).
+If the axis has only a single coordinate identifier, then the identifier is guaranteed to be equal to the axis identifier.

 ### .values